The Divine Lady

 F I N I S

 NOTE: if you have enjoyed Erika Hahn's allegorical tale you may also like The broken Violin.
 This too contains a number of occult truths concealed under the cloak of allegory and symbolism, often in the daftest manner imaginable.
-We publish these stories to provide the serious student of occult science with the opportunity to put the keys of symbolism to practical use (see further reading list at the end of the sidebar).
+We publish these stories to provide the serious student of Occult Science with the opportunity to put the keys of symbolism to practical use (see further reading list at the end of the sidebar).

 Another daft story equally rich in concealed meanings is Meditation; or the Way of Escape.
 In our afterword to this most unusual tale, we use the keys of symbolism and allegory to extract the important occult truths and wisdom teachings the story contains.
 If you use our methods and follow our hints and tips in this and other articles, you will begin to uncover the hidden meaning in legends, myths and sacred and magical literature of all kinds.